 We will be available to answer questions about this amendment at our annual meeting on Sunday, Jan.
 18 at 4 p.m. at The Crossing Clubhouse.
 You may email any questions to TheCrossingEdmond@gmail.com or call our answering service at 405-478-0941.
 Also, a notary will be available for your convenience at The Crossing Clubhouse on Jan.
 27 and 28 from 6 to 8 p.m. and Jan.
 31 from 9 to 11 a.m.
 Please submit your completed form by JANUARY 31.
 Thank you!

 One bedroom…… $118/month

 Two bedrooms….. $145/month

 Three bedrooms… $171/month

-As of January 1 all dues payments must be mailed to: The Crossing HOA, PO Box 1664, Edmond, OK 73083-1664.
+All dues payments must be mailed to: The Crossing HOA, PO Box 1664, Edmond, OK 73083-1664.
 Do not drop your payment in the clubhouse mailbox or you could incur a late fee.
 Payments are now processed by Cannon & Rayburn, CPAs, in Edmond.
-If you have a question about your dues or the new amounts, email email@example.com or call 478-0941 and leave a message.
+If you have a question about your dues or the new amounts, email email@example.com.

 Homeowners are encouraged to attend The Crossing’s annual meeting of the Homeowners Association on Sunday, Jan.
 18 at 4 p.m. at the Clubhouse.
 We’ll review the 2014 financials and completed projects, then look forward to 2015 with a new budget and plans for the new year.
 Your Board of Directors for 2015 will also be introduced.
 Seven nominations were submitted for the seven director positions so a formal election is not necessary and the nominees will be confirmed at the Jan.
 18 annual meeting.
 Also, we will be available to answer any questions about the proposed amendment to The Crossing’s Covenants, which was mailed to owners in early January.